 feat(api): email customer when product ships #3072

 An imperative mood present tense sentence demands an action.
-For example, implement one-click copy button for code blocks instead of implemented one-click copy button for code blocks
+For example, implement one-click copy button for code blocks instead of implemented one-click copy button for code blocks.

 | Type | Description | Example |